 Thornhill, a man neither better nor worse than most, soon has to make the most difficult choice of his life.

 Inspired by research into her own family history, Kate Grenville vividly creates the reality of settler life, its longings, dangers and dilemmas.
 The Secret River is a brilliantly written book, a groundbreaking story about identity, belonging and ownership.

-ABC-TV has produced a series based on The Secret River, screening from Sunday 14 July 2015.
+ABC-TV has produced a series based on The Secret River, screening from Sunday 14 June 2015 on ABC1.
 Watch the trailer below.

 ‘Fabulous historical fiction.’